TWChennai/kotlin-workshop/specifics/04-extension-fns.md

 ## Extension functions

-Kotlin provides the ability to extend a class with new functionality without having to inherit from the class.
+- Kotlin provides the ability to extend a class with new functionality without having to inherit from the class.
-This is done via special declarations called extensions.
-For example, you can write new functions for a class from a third-party library that you can't modify.
+- For example, you can write new functions for a class from a third-party library that you can't modify.
-Such functions are available for calling in the usual way as if they were methods of the original class.
+- Such functions are available for calling in the usual way as if they were methods of the original class.
-This mechanism is called extension functions.
+- This mechanism is called extension functions.
-There are also extension properties that let you define new properties for existing classes.
+- There are also extension properties that let you define new properties for existing classes.

 ````